 Yard soil assessment is offered to every expectant family and family with children 3 years and under living in Trail and Rivervale.
 This is part of the Healthy Homes Program (see xx below).

+Yard soil assessment is offered to residents in higher prioritiy areas as part of a block program.
+These are targeted areas where we are anticipating soil metals concentrations above the remediation trigger values described below.

 Vegetable garden soil assessment is available upon request for residents in Trail and Rivervale.

-People outside Trail and Rivervale can request soil sampling on a case-by-case basis.
+People outside Trail and Rivervale can request soil sampling and will be prioritized on a case-by-case basis.
 These requests are typically low priority as other communities are likely to have soil metal concentrations below remediation trigger levels (see below).

+Soil assessment process includes

+site recon visit: onsite property inspection, sketch and - onsite observation of the property conditions and XRF screening for metals,

+soil sample collection and: shallow soil samples

+soil screening:

+laboratory analysis

-Soil sampling includes collection, and quality assurance/control measures.
+quality assurance/control measures:

+Data interpretation: property information and data is managed through the THE Database,

 Sample locations are recorded so that future samples (e.g. excavation base sampling) can take place in the same general areas as the assessment.

+For yard soil assessments, shallow samples (up to 0.15 m below grade) are taken from across the yard, and areas of bare soil, sandboxes, flower and vegetable gardens.
+Deep samples are collected on a case-by-case basis, where it is known or suspected that soil metals may be present due to smelter impacts other than aerial emissions (may want to give an example –does this happen often?) tadanac residue issue or very high samples.

 Residential soil assessment generally takes place between April and November when the ground is snow-free.
-Scheduled work typically proceeds as follows: vegetable gardens in early spring, full yards in summer, and referred follow-up for Case Management (and Primary Prevention?) in the fall.
-This varies each year based on the number of public requests for vegetable garden assessments.

 Assessment results letters are provided to property owners following the assessment work and a summary letter is submitted to Teck after the assessment season is complete.

 Assessment results are reviewed with property owners where properties qualify for remediation as well as for all families participating in the Healthy Homes Program or receiving Family Health case management (is this right?).
+YES!